skkrishnamohan/100-days-of-devops-kodekloud/README.md

 To support limited-duration access for the Nautilus project, the system admin team at xFusionCorp Industries requires the creation of a temporary user account.

 **Task:**
-Create a user named `javed` on App Server 1 in the Stratos Datacenter, with an expiry date of `2024-01-
+Create a user named `javed` on App Server 1 in the Stratos Datacenter, with an expiry date of `2024-01-28`.

+---

+## Day 03: Disable Direct SSH Root Login

+Following security audits, the xFusionCorp Industries security team has rolled out new protocols, including the restriction of direct root SSH login.

+**Task:**
+Disable direct SSH root login on all app servers within the Stratos Datacenter.